 ![]() |

 The number one prescriber to migraine patients are migraine patients.
 In other words, they self prescribe.
 This is because the majority of migraine patients never see a physician.
-In fact even if they consulted a physician at one time or another, only a small minority of patients have even received the diagnosis of migraine headache from any physician.
+In fact even if they consulted a physician at one time or another, only about 50% of patients have even received the diagnosis of migraine headache from any physician.
 Many are misdiagnosed with tension headache or recurrent sinus headaches.
 A recent study suggests that patients with moderate to severe recurrent sinus headaches actually suffer from migraine headaches.
 Neurologists only see a small percentage of overall migraine headache patients.
+Headache specialists see even fewer patients than the general neurologist.